 All graduate students in the program must have a Plan of Study (POS) on file with the Graduate College.
 The POS is an on-line form listing courses taken towards the degree, membership of the student's research committee, and whether the student's research will require Institutional Review Board (IRB) approval (see page 9).
 The POS should be treated as a formal contract between you, your research committee, and the Graduate College concerning course work necessary to complete a graduate degree.
-The POS must be filed with the Graduate College PRIOR to the completion of 17 credit hours for the M.S. degree and PRIOR to the completion of 28 credit hours for the Ph.D., though students are encouraged to complete them as soon as they are able.
+The POS must be filed with the Graduate College PRIOR to the completion of the second semester (excluding summer) for the master's students and PRIOR to the completion of the third semester for doctoral students.
 The POS approval process is entirely electronic, including signatures.